oguching/personal-goals/README.md

 - [ ] Create daysSince() app
 - [ ] Create a Decimal to Hex converter
 - [ ] Do a series on common search algorithms (BST, Binary Search...)
 - [ ] Time waster extension that suggests similar sites to goes there on click
+- [ ] A cli tool that gets the latest npm version on all branches (stable, canary...)